mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 In the example I showed, the C code doesn't know about Zig at all, and it continues to work as-is with no changes to its existing `Makefile`.

-Using Zig to add unit tests is a great way to add value to existing C code.
 I found this exercise a useful way of learning more about both the Zig language and the C code I'm testing.

 ---